fan455/fan455-audio-processing-codes/README.md

 # fan455-audio-processing-codes
 The audio processing codes I wrote for python.
+Special thanks to the authors of the python libraries and github repositories I've used.
+I've referred to them in the corresponding codes.

 Required python libraries: numpy, scipy, matplotlib, soundfile.